 Bonaid is set in mature easily tended gardens to about 1/3 of an acre or thereby.
 Gravel vehicle hard standing, gates to vehicle parking area, flagstone pathway to side and rear of house, the gardens are laid mainly to grass with some colourful rhodendrons, semi ancient native trees and stream at south eastern side.
-Extensive wheelchair friendly ramp accessed veranda to front elevation completed in glass, stainless steel and maintenance free marina type deck flooring material.
+Extensive wheelchair friendly ramp accessed veranda to front elevation completed in glass, stainless steel and maintenance free marina type composite deck flooring material.

 Bonaid is situated in a location of great natural scenic beauty at the end of the small south Argyll ribbon development and little known hamlet of Stronafian.